vitorkiyoshi/content-steering-tutorial/README.md

 To use the VM, you'll need VirtualBox installed on your system.
 For more information on how to install VirtualBox or how to import a VM image, please refer to: https://www.virtualbox.org/

+### Executing the video streaming on the virtual box environment

+1. After starting the machine, access the folder "Documents/content-steering-tutorial" and execute the starting-streaming.sh script ($ ./starting-streaming.sh)
+2. Verify whether the docker containers started ($ docker ps)
+3. Get information on the IP address of each cache node ($ docker inspect video-streaming-cache-1)
+4. For each cache node inspected, add a line in the /etc/hosts file following the pattern: 172.18.0.2  video-streaming-cache-1.

+172.18.0.2  video-streaming-cache-1
+172.18.0.4  video-streaming-cache-2
+172.18.0.3  video-streaming-cache-3

+5. Now the edge nodes are up and running, we need to start the content steering orchestrator.
+In the "Documents/content-steering-tutorial" type ($ python3 steering-service/src/app.py)
+6. Open Google Chrome and go to the video player GUI: https://reference.dashif.org/dash.js/latest/samples/advanced/content-steering.html
+7. In the URL, access: https://video-streaming-cache-1/Eldorado/4sec/avc/manifest.mpd

 ## Configure Environment Tutorial: